 Genetic Counselling Service

-We deliver genetic counselling at the National Sickle Cell Centre and in Sickle Cell Clinics and Sickle Cell Clubs with trained personnel – volunteer or paid staff.
-Prior appointments are necessary and sponsors are required to enable us expand and sustain this essential service.
+We deliver genetic counseling at the National Sickle Cell Centre and in Sickle Cell Clinics and Sickle Cell Clubs with trained personnel – volunteer or paid staff.
+Prior appointments are necessary and sponsors are required to enable us to expand and sustain this essential service.